-Carbon neutral energy generation
+Carbon neutral energy generation and operations

 By 2025, we will be carbon neutral.
 Our planet needs actual reductions in the carbon emitted to the atmosphere.
 We have already reduced our emissions from 18 to 2 million tonnes between 2006 and 2019.
 Relative to the amount of energy we generate, also referred to as the carbon intensity of our business, it is a reduction of 86%1.
-To become our efforts to reduce our direct emissions.
+To become carbon neutral by 2025, we will continue our efforts to reduce our direct emissions.
 We want to achieve at least 98% reduction in the carbon intensity of our energy generation, operations and administration (scope 1) and energy consumption (scope 2).
 This emissions reduction trajectory is more than two decades ahead of what science demands from energy companies to keep global warming below 1.5°C.